BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: INTRODUCTION

-Organization of the rest of this paper is as follows: Section \ref{sec:algorithm} introduces our BB-Graph approach and the main algorithms along with the pseudocodes of proposed solutions.
+Organization of the rest of this paper is as follows: Section \ref{sec:literature} gives the necessary background and related work.
+Section \ref{sec:algorithm} introduces our BB-Graph approach and the main algorithms along with the pseudocodes of our proposed solutions.
 Section \ref{sec:experimental.work} shows the experimental results and comparison of BB-Graph with Cypher and GraphQL.
 Lastly, the conclusion and feature work are given in Section \ref{sec:conclusion}.